liquity/dev/README.md

 ### Mixed liquidations: offset and redistribution

-When a liquidation hits the Stability Pool, it is known as an **offset**: the debt of the trove is offset against the LUSD in the Pool.
+When a liquidation hits the Stability Pool, it is known as an **offset**: the debt of the Trove is offset against the LUSD in the Pool.
 When **x** LUSD debt is offset, the debt is cancelled, and **x** LUSD in the Pool is burned.
-When the LUSD Stability Pool is greater than the debt of the trove, all the trove's debt is cancelled, and all its ETH is shared between depositors.
+When the LUSD Stability Pool is greater than the debt of the Trove, all the Trove's debt is cancelled, and all its ETH is shared between depositors.
 This is a **pure offset**.

-It can happen that the LUSD in the Stability Pool is less than the debt of a trove.
-In this case, the the whole Stability Pool will be used to offset a fraction of the trove’s debt, and an equal fraction of the trove’s ETH collateral will be assigned to Stability Pool depositors.
-The remainder of the trove’s debt and ETH gets redistributed to active troves.
+It can happen that the LUSD in the Stability Pool is less than the debt of a Trove.
+In this case, the the whole Stability Pool will be used to offset a fraction of the Trove’s debt, and an equal fraction of the Trove’s ETH collateral will be assigned to Stability Pool depositors.
+The remainder of the Trove’s debt and ETH gets redistributed to active Troves.
 This is a **mixed offset and redistribution**.

-Because the ETH collateral fraction matches the offset debt fraction, the effective ICR of the collateral and debt that is offset, is equal to the ICR of the trove.
-So, for depositors, the ROI per liquidation depends only on the ICR of the liquidated trove.
+Because the ETH collateral fraction matches the offset debt fraction, the effective ICR of the collateral and debt that is offset, is equal to the ICR of the Trove.
+So, for depositors, the ROI per liquidation depends only on the ICR of the liquidated Trove.

 ### Stability Pool deposit losses and ETH gains - implementation